MachineEditor/DeepFaceLab-MVE/README.md

 ### **Features**:

+- standalone zero dependencies ready to work prebuilt binary for all windows versions, see below

 - new models

 - new architecture, easy to experiment with models

-- face data embedded to png files
+- face data embedded to JPG files

 - cpu mode.
 8th gen Intel core CPU able to train H64 model in 2 days.